 We recognize uncertainty in income taxes in the financial statements using a recognition threshold and measurement attribute of a tax position taken or expected to be taken in a tax return.
-We apply the "more-likely-than-not" recognition threshold to all tax positions, commencing at the adoption date of the applicable accounting guidance, which resulted in no unrecognized tax benefits as of such date.
-Additionally, there have been no unrecognized tax benefits subsequent to adoption.
+We apply the "more-likely-than-not" recognition threshold to all tax positions.
 We have opted to classify interest and penalties that would accrue according to the provisions of relevant tax law as selling, general, and administrative expenses, in the consolidated statement of operations.
-For the years ended December 31, 2018, 2019 and 2020, there was no such interest or penalty.
+For the years ended December 31, 2019, 2020 and 2021, interest and penalties were immaterial.